IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 7.9.4 terminate this Agreement pursuant to the applicable termination in S.2 clause 10.

-7.10 In the event a credit card payment is cancelled by You or declined by Your bank or payment is refused for any reason, We reserve the right without prejudice to any other right or remedy to charge You an administrative fee to reinstate or replace the payment mandate.
+7.10 In the event a payment made in any way is cancelled by You or declined by Your bank or payment is refused for any reason, We reserve the right without prejudice to any other right or remedy to charge You an administrative fee to reinstate or replace the payment mandate.

 7.11 If You fail to pay any amount payable under the Agreement then We reserve the right to restrict access to Software and the Services until payment is received by Us from You.